 - Single-author translations: a list of novels and short story collections where the publication contains work by a single author.
 The list comes with links to reviews on LKL and other review sites.

 - Short story compilations: a list of anthologies of short stories by multiple authors

 - A list of translated short stories available for free online (work-in-progress)

 When you click on the name of an author or translator in any of the lists, you’ll be taken to a list of titles by that author / translator.
 Where an author both writes and translates, those lists are combined.

 b) Other literature, including poetry and theatre

-- Some of the core translations of classical / pre-modern Korean fiction (and some non-fiction), whether written in hangul or Chinese
+- Some of the core translations of classical / pre-modern Korean poetry and fiction, whether written in hangul or Chinese

 - Korea-related fiction written in English, by both Koreans and non-Koreans